 You can now connect Altium Designer to the ODBC data source (PDXpertLocalDB) using a Database Library file.

 For example, to connect to the PDXpert LocalDB database, select the Use Connection String option:

 Select Source of Connection as Use Connection String.

 Click Data Link Properties window.to open the

-On the Provider tab, select the ODBC Driver XX for SQL Server or SQL Server Native Client 11.0 (usually the most recent version shown), and click .
+On the Provider tab, select the most recent version shown of ODBC Driver XX for SQL Server (preferred) or SQL Server Native Client 11.0 (if needed), and click .